Buddy Baumann (baseball): Kansas City Royals

+Baumann elected free agency following the season on November 6, 2015.

 San Diego Padres

 On December 21, 2015, he signed a one-year major league contract with the San Diego Padres.

-On July 15, 2016, he was called up to the MLB.
+On July 15, 2016, Baumann was promoted to the major leagues for the first time.
 He made his MLB debut on July 16, throwing one pitch to Brandon Crawford of the San Francisco Giants and recording an out.
 He was demoted on the following day.
 He became only the twelfth player to throw only one pitch in his MLB debut.

 Baumann was a solid reliever ending the 2016 season with a 3.74 ERA in 9.2 innings pitched, allowing a .200 batting average against batters.

 On April 13, 2018, Baumann was suspended for one game for his involvement in a brawl with the Colorado Rockies two days prior.
 He was designated for assignment on April 24.

 New York Mets

-The New York Mets claimed Baumann off waivers on April 27, 2018.
+On April 27, 2018, Baumann was claimed off waivers by the New York Mets.
 The Mets added Baumann to their active roster on May 11 after placing Hansel Robles on the disabled list.

 On June 5, Baumann was designated for assignment.
-He elected free agency on November 2, 2018.
+He elected free agency following the season on November 2.

 Lancaster Barnstormers

 On April 5, 2019, Baumann signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.

-He announced his retirement from professional baseball on August 6, 2019.
+In 17 games (16 starts), he compiled a 4–8 record and 3.48 ERA with 92 strikeouts across 101 innings pitched.
+Baumann announced his retirement from professional baseball on August 6.